Student Conference on Global Challenges

 How do we live and define sex and gender in 2014 and beyond?
 Innovations in science and technology combined with shifting social and political forces impact contemporary understandings of gender.
 This conference offers students opportunities to share their research and engage in critical reflection and dialogue about sex and gender as it relates to the diverse disciplines of health, education, science, human rights, technology, medicine, law, media, economics, politics, culture and history.

 Student panelists will generate their own panel presentations and participate in question and answer sessions facilitated by faculty moderators.
-The six panels are:
+The Conference Schedule is:

 Panels are open to undergraduate and graduate students; interested students should apply here.